 Students are always required to follow all rules and abide by all regulations while on campus or at extern and to exhibit respect for others and self-discipline.
-CHAC strives to maintain a safe learning/working environment and has a zero-tolerance policy for making threats to staff or students.
+CHAC strives to maintain a safe learning/working environment and has a zero- tolerance policy for making threats to staff or students.
 A student may be suspended or terminated for any of the following reasons:

-- 1. Cheating or falsification/misrepresentation of material information in any School records including, but not limited to, application/enrollment paperwork, assignments/quizzes/exams, homework, and sign-in (attendance) sheets, externship attendance, etc. whether inadvertent or deliberate. - 2 Copyright infringement and/or unauthorized use/distribution of school materials, for which the appropriate authorities will be notified for possible prosecution under the fullest extent of the law. - 3.
+- 1. Cheating or falsification/misrepresentation of material information in any School records including, but not limited to, application/enrollment paperwork, assignments/quizzes/exams, homework, and sign-in (attendance) sheets, externship attendance, etc. whether inadvertent or deliberate. - 2 Copyright infringement and/or unauthorized use/distribution of school materials, for which the appropriate authorities will be notified for possible prosecution under the fullest extent of the law, including civil and criminal liabilities. - 3.
 Stealing, defacing, or mutilating any School property (e.g., computers, labs, classrooms, offices, restrooms, etc.). - 4.
 Disobedience or disrespect towards a student, instructor or administrative staff member. - 5.
 Disrespect toward another student or employee of the school or behavior creating a safety hazard to students and/or other persons at the School, as well as making any threatening comments while on campus, including during breaks, or an externship. - 6.
-Possession of or being under the influence of recreational drugs, alcohol, or weapons on school premises.

-- 7. Excessive absenteeism, including tardies and early departures. - 8.
+Possession of or being under the influence of recreational drugs, alcohol, or weapons on school premises. - 7.
+Excessive absenteeism, including tardies and early departures. - 8.
 Failure to meet financial obligations; or - 9.
 Any other determined infraction of misconduct.

 A student who is suspended from school is marked absent for all days s/he is on suspension and is not exempt from applicable school policies regarding poor attendance.
 Additionally, a student on the suspension will not be eligible to receive Title IV financial aid disbursements during the period of suspension.
 A student's refusal to sign the suspension form will not exempt him/her from the conditions of the suspension and may lead to further disciplinary action including termination.
-If terminated for consecutive absences, the date of determination of the student's withdrawal will be either the third or tenth consecutive day of absence, as applicable to a particular program, for purposes of determining an applicable refund.
 Students have the right to appeal suspension or termination (see the section on Appeals).